 An individual study plan is a detailed personal curriculum, is specific to each postgraduate student and is revised yearly.
 It must be registered and archived at the department.

 Everyone who in any way is involved in postgraduate education should be familiar with the content of the curricula.
-The individual study plan and its revisions must be kept by the department ‘for ever’.
+The individual study plan and its revisions must be registered and archived at the department.